divnix/std/docs/tutorials/hello-moon/Readme.md

 We also used `std.growOn` instead of `std.grow` so that we can add compatibility layers of "soil".

-Furthermore, we only defined two Organelles: `nixago` & `devshells`.
+Furthermore, we only defined two Cell Blocks: `nixago` & `devshells`.
 More on them follows...

 #### `./nix/automation/*`